Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Model

-\paragraph{Molecular Basis.} Molecular symmetry shapes a potential field that exerts on an electron injected into the molecule to create a rotational motion from the translational one.
-As a result, molecular orbital occupied by the injected electron is spanned by both translational and rotational basis.
-This study focuses on the point group $\mathrm{C}_3$ as the minimal point group that allows chiral structure and has rotational basis with the one rotating in a direction opposite to the other.
-Let $z$-axis be the three-fold rotation axis.
-We write $\ket{\phi_z}$ for the translational state that are transformed as $z$, and $\ket*{\bar{\phi}_z} \coloneqq \Theta \ket{\phi_z}$ for its time-reversal with $\Theta$ being the time-reversal operator.
-Inclusion of $\ket*{\bar{\phi}_z}$ allows us to construct the model Hamiltonian that satisfy the time-reversal symmetry in an unambiguous way.
-Obviously, $\expval{\hat{p}_z}{\phi_z} = -\expval*{\hat{p}_z}{\bar{\phi}_z}$ holds, where $\hat{p}_z$ is the $z$-component of the electron momentum operator, and $\expval{\hat{p}_z}{\phi_z} > 0$ is assumed.
-Because these basis belong to the $\mathrm{A}$ irreducible representation of the point group $\mathrm{C}_3$, they are invariant under the three-fold rotation $C_3$.
-The basis for the rotation on the $xy$-plane, which belong to the $\mathrm{E}_1$ and $\mathrm{E}_2$ irreducible representations, are denoted by $\ket{\phi_\pm}$.
+Molecular symmetry shapes a potential field that es exerted on an electron injected into the molecule to create a rotational motion from the translational one.
+As a result, the molecular orbital occupied by the injected electron is spanned by both the translational and rotational basis.
+This study focuses on the point group $\mathrm{C}_3$ as the minimal point group that allows chiral structure and has a rotational basis with the one rotating in a direction opposite to the other.
+Extending the model to the other point groups $\mathrm{C}_n$ with $n \ge 4$ is straightforward.
+Let the $z$ axis be the threefold rotation axis.
+We write $\ket{\phi_z}$ for the translational state that is transformed as $z$, and $\ket*{\bar{\phi}_z} \coloneqq \Theta \ket{\phi_z}$ for its time reversal with $\Theta$ being the time-reversal operator.
+Inclusion of $\ket*{\bar{\phi}_z}$ allows us to construct the model Hamiltonian that satisfies the time-reversal symmetry in an unambiguous way.
+Obviously, $\expval{\hat{p}_z}{\phi_z} = -\expval*{\hat{p}_z}{\bar{\phi}_z}$ holds, where $\hat{p}_z$ is the $z$ component of the electron momentum operator, and $\expval{\hat{p}_z}{\phi_z} > 0$ is assumed.
+Because these bases belong to the $\mathrm{A}$ irreducible representation of the point group $\mathrm{C}_3$, they are invariant under the threefold rotation $C_3$.
+The bases for the rotation on the $xy$ plane, which belong to the $\mathrm{E}_1$ and $\mathrm{E}_2$ irreducible representations, are denoted by $\ket{\phi_\pm}$.
 These rotational states are transformed under $C_3$ and $\Theta$ as

 and

 respectively.